Configuration

 Streaming and file sizes

-The LRS uses a Websocket connection to update various portions of the UI.
-While websockets are optional, it's important that the server understand whether or not to expect websockets to work.
-If enableWebsockets is set to "true", then the proxy must be configured to forward websocket connections to the LRS.
-If this is not possible, be sure to set enableWebsockets to "false".
+The LRS uses a WebSocket connection to update various portions of the UI.
+While WebSockets are optional, it's important that the server understands whether or not to expect WebSockets to work.
+If enableWebsockets is set to true, then the proxy must be configured to forward WebSocket connections to the LRS.
+If this is not possible, be sure to set enableWebsockets to false.

 HTTP Headers

-In order for the LRSs inbuilt brute force protection to work, the IP address of the end client needs to be known to the server.
+For the LRS's inbuilt brute force protection to work, the IP address of the end client needs to be known to the server.
 Brute force protection is keyed by the incoming IP address, so a client hitting the login URL repeatedly will be throttled.
 Since the throttle is controlled by the IP, other clients are not affected by the delay.
 If the LRS sees the upstream proxy as in incoming IP, then one client may cause all clients to be slowed down, and users may experience a message telling them to wait to log in.
-To inform the LRS of the actual client IP, not the proxy's IP, set the header "X-Forwarded-For" to the actual client IP address.
+To inform the LRS of the actual client IP, not the proxy's IP, set the header X-Forwarded-For to the actual client IP address.

 Paths